kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ### Limitations

 The _Operator_, _OperatorVersion_, and _Instance_ resources created by KUDO are namespace scoped.
 These resources can only own resources in the same namespace.
-As a result, it isn't possible for an operator to create resources in multiple namespaces.
+As a result, it isn't possible for a single operator to create resources in multiple namespaces.

 It is possible for an _Instance_ to create cluster-scoped resources.
-However, this can result in issues when updating or upgrading an _Instance_.
+However, these `resourceOwners` field for such resources is not populated with the _Instance_ reference.
+Cluster-scoped resources are also **not** automatically cleaned up when the _Instance_ is deleted.
+Additionally,  they can result in issues when updating or upgrading an _Instance_.
 [KEP-5](https://github.com/kudobuilder/kudo/blob/master/keps/0005-cluster-resources-for-crds.md) will resolve this limitation.